NabinRai4017/EcommerceApp/README.md

 ### MobX

 MobX is a battle-tested library that makes state management simple and scalable by transparently applying functional reactive programming.
-For more click [here](https://mobx.js.org/README.html)
+For more detail click [here](https://mobx.js.org/README.html)

+### Hooks

+Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+They let you use state and other React features without writing a class.
+For more detial click [here](https://react.dev/reference/react)